Arizona Senate primary run in Trump's shadow

 Photo: Matt York, AP

-PHOENIX (AP) — Arizona's Republicans on Tuesday will decide a three-way battle over which candidate to nominate to replace the state's junior U.S. Senator, who is retiring because he has no political future after criticizing President Trump.
+PHOENIX (AP) — The polls are closed in Arizona where Republicans will decide Tuesday a three-way battle over which candidate to nominate to replace the state's junior U.S. Senator, who is retiring because he has no political future after criticizing President Donald Trump.

-The president has dominated the race to replace Sen. Jeff Flake even though he's refrained from endorsing any of the three candidates.

-McSally is favored because opposition to her on the right is split between two insurgent candidates, former Maricopa County Sheriff Joe Arpaio and former State Senator Kelli Ward.
+McSally is favored because she has the support of the party establishment and their donors - she outspent her opponents 10-1 on the airwaves - and because opposition to her on the right is split between two insurgent candidates, former Maricopa County Sheriff Joe Arpaio and former State Senator Kelli Ward.
+A former Air Force colonel who was the first woman to fly a fighter jet in combat, McSally is seen as the GOP's strongest candidate against the expected Democratic nominee, Rep. Kyrsten Sinema.

+The Senate contest was the marquee race on a busy night for Arizona voters, who also had to choose between three Democratic candidates for governor, several crowded congressional races in both parties for the Superintendent of Public Instruction office.
+State election officials expected record-breaking turnout.

+Barb Ruguone, 78, cast her ballot Tuesday for McSally at a Phoenix library.
+"She seems like she'd be the most upfront, the most forward.
+It seems like she wouldn't be intimidated," Ruguone said.